Niacinamide : A Magic Potion For Your Skin

 What is Niacinamide?

 Niacinamide is a form of vitamin B3 that contributes to healthy body functions.
-This is water-soluble and can’t be synthesized in the body.
+This is a water-soluble vitamin and can’t be synthesized in the body.
 It is generally found in the majority animal-based foods such as meat, poultry, chicken, and salmon etc. Apart from being an essential nutrient to your body, Niacinamide is also considered a great addition to your skin care routine.
 It is used in a wide array of skin care products like skin lightening creams, lotions, and serums, which help to maintain the healthy glow of your skin.

 - Clears hyperpigmentation and dull skin